kachristensen/Current-Dnd-Campaigns/Session Notes/8 - Title - Date.md

 		- Rem said he wouldn't swear anything, if LG was truly a representative of peace
 	- I asked about my son and husband.
 They are both dead.
 Xchimaltia, goddess of death has their souls.
 I expressed my gratitude for him, said I would work with him.
 Asked if I serve him well, to reunite my souls with the others.
 He agreed.
 - Rita and Sally had returned.
 	- Rem and Lewis talked to them.
 Sally doesn't want to become one of them.
+She came with us.

 - TODO: Ask Chris about the bodies on the sarcophagus, anyone